Industrial Air Compressor Preventative Maintenance

 In smaller businesses, maintenance is a standard procedure that amounts to toner refills and software and hardware upgrades.
 Essentially, standard maintenance is what you perform on equipment that works consistently until it expires or becomes outmoded by newer technology.

 At facilities that employ high-tech machinery, you must perform more than just standard maintenance to ensure the operability and longevity of all the expensive equipment on hand.
-With air compressors, for example, you need to implement a preventive maintenance program where you get the compressor and its system peripherals inspected routinely to ensure everything is in optimal running condition.
+Air compressors need a preventive maintenance program that inspects the machine and its system peripherals regularly.
+These scheduled checks ensure everything is in fully functioning condition.

 The purpose of preventive maintenance is to catch mechanical problems before they spread and necessitate costly repairs and system downtime.
-As such, preventive maintenance consists of inspections of all consequential system components — some according to a daily schedule, others on a weekly, monthly, quarterly or annual basis — to ensure everything works as it should.
-If you detect problems early, you can take steps to rectify matters.
+Preventive maintenance involves inspections of all system components — some according to a daily schedule, others on a weekly, monthly, quarterly or annual basis — to ensure everything works properly.
+If you detect problems early, you can take steps to rectify matters before they grow worse.

 In some cases, preventive maintenance involves low-cost measures that help avoid costlier situations down the line.
-For example, when a maintenance staffer notices a compressor belt has a minor crack, replacing the belt then and there helps your company prevent a costlier scenario in which the belt snaps, the compressor stops working and productions grind to a halt as staff work to identify the problem and take the necessary steps to get the system back up and running.
+For example, when a maintenance staffer notices a compressor belt has a minor crack, replacing the belt right away helps your company prevent a costlier scenario.
+Otherwise, the belt could snap, causing the compressor to stop working and production to stop.
+The staff might be unable to identify the problem for a significant amount of time, leading to excessive downtime.

 The Benefits and Value of Preventive Maintenance for Industrial Air Compressor Systems